 |Image Resolution||16.3 megapixel||24.3 megapixel|

-As mentioned, the Olympus OM-D E-M1 was the second camera to released in Olympus’ OM-D series.
+As mentioned, the Olympus OM-D E-M1 was the second camera to be released in Olympus’ OM-D series.
 The first model, the E-M5, set the standard high for the entire camera industry.
 It combined the best Four Thirds sensor in a control dial body that made it a powerful mirrorless camera.

 With all the revelation that the camera made, it was a bit hard for the OM-D E-M1 to live up and pass the expectations.
-Along with that, Olympus made the OM-D E-M1 the success for the semi-pro DSLRs.
+Along with that, Olympus made the Olympus OM-D E-M1 the success for the semi-pro DSLRs.
 With that this pressure, the camera happened to live up to what it claimed to be.